Dano Williams

 Perma.cc redesign

 Link rot kills academic citations and Perma.cc stops link rot.
 Harvard’s Library Innovation Lab developed Perma.cc to provide scholars and legal professionals a way to create permanent, reliable, unbreakable links to the digital sources cited in their work.
 This redesign helped the Lab take a hard look at the Perma.cc’s usability, making the core functionality more consistent and predictable.
 We looked at the typefaces, colors, and button shapes, but — just as importantly — at the language system at the center of the overall product definition.
 We built a trustworthy, bulletproof responsive design to take Perma.cc from a promising beta to a polished 1.0 web app.
-Sneak peek.
 Typeface: Roboto

 nplusonemag.com site design